LMS-Community/slimserver/HTML/README.txt

-These are HTML 'skins' for Logitech Media Server.
+These are HTML 'skins' for the server.

 They are written using Template Toolkit - http://www.template-toolkit.org/